pwwang/pipen/docs/cli.md

   It takes the main parser and the subparser of the sub-command as arguments.
 You can add arguments to the parser or subparser here.
   Check [argx][1] for more information about how to define arguments.

-- `parse_args(self)`: parse the arguments
+- `parse_args(self, known_parsed, unparsed_argv)`: parse the arguments
-  It takes no arguments.
-It should parse the arguments and return the parsed arguments (Namespace), which are used to execute the command.
+  It takes the known parsed arguments and the unparsed argument vector as arguments, allowing you to do custom parsing.
+It should return the parsed arguments.
-  By default, `self.parser.parse_args()` is called to parse the arguments.
+  By default, `known_parsed` is returned.

 - `exec_command(self, args)`: execute the command
   It takes the parsed arguments as argument.
 It should execute the command as you wish.